HamzaKaddour/DL_ML_IoT_Security/README.md

   keywords={Machine learning algorithms;Biological system modeling;Ecosystems;Intrusion detection;Smart homes;Predictive models;Data models;Internet of Things;Random forests;Optimization;IoT security;intrusion detection systems;cyber-security threats;IoT networks;malicious intrusions;safeguarding IoT ecosystems},
   doi={10.1109/ORSS62274.2024.10697949}}
 ```
+You can find an extension to this paper where included the DL and RL and comparison in the following [document](https://drive.google.com/file/d/1Z0cyVbdsaaw-EuPd6IidkRskHtIQmqM-/view?usp=sharing)
 If you find this project interesting, please do not hesitate to reach out to me for any recommendations, questions, or suggestions.
 [Email me](mailto:hamzakaddour@isu.edu)